Active

 About the Project

-A large foster family (FBCH, family-based care home) is one in which foster parents have taken in 5 to 10 orphans or children deprived of parental care (from institutions).
+A large foster family is one in which parents raise five to ten orphans or children deprived of parental care.